Website Pricing: What It Really Takes to Design and Build a Professional Website

 At Austen Agency, we structure and display our offerings how we would want to consume them.
 That includes:

-Short and flexible 6-month plans for services such as technical support, social media, and email marketing
+• Short and flexible plans for services such as technical support, social media, and email marketing

-Because some artists are just starting out, we offer a range of website types to accommodate various goals and budgets, starting at $400 for a non-eCommerce site.
+Because some business owners are just starting out, we offer a range of website types to accommodate various goals and budgets, starting at $400 for a non-eCommerce site.

-Unlike other art website marketing services, after we build your eCommerce website and the first 6 months of support, we do not make you dependent on us unless you want to be; you fully own your website and can get help from anyone to whom you give access.
+Unlike other website marketing services, after we build your website, we do not make you dependent on us unless you want to be.
+You fully own your website and can get help from anyone to whom you give access.
 Most clients opt-in to our Technical Support Plans, but there can also be breaks.
-(But you’ll continue to pay Shopify or Squarespace to host your site.)
+(But you’ll need to continue to pay Shopify or Squarespace to host your site.)

 For perspective on pricing, here are costs published in “How Much Does a Website Cost (2024 Guide)” by Forbes and another by WebFX: